tvdboom/ATOM/docs_sources/api/models/lsvm.md

   See the [user guide](../../../user_guide/#parameter-customization) on how to customize them.
 * The `penalty` parameter is only used with LinearSVC.
-* The `penalty` parameter is always set to 'l2' when loss = 'hinge'.
+* The `penalty` parameter is always set to "l2" when loss = "hinge".
-* The `dual` parameter will be automatically set to False when penalty = 'l1' and loss = 'squared_hinge'.
+* The `dual` parameter will be automatically set to False when penalty = "l1" and loss = "squared_hinge".
 * The `random_state` parameter is set equal to that of the `training` instance.

 <a name="atom"></a>